Keeping good employees is vital to your company's success. Good employees help drive and grow your business.

 Keeping your star performers engaged and challenged means they will get to use all of their skills and abilities.

-More often than not, talented employees are fully aware of their talent, so getting the opportunity use it (and be recognised for it) gives them a sense of pride and accomplishment.
+More often than not, talented employees are fully aware of their talent, so getting the opportunity to use it (and be recognised for it) gives them a sense of pride and accomplishment.

 If you let them waste their talent, they’ll be looking for somewhere else to use it.